alex-gutev/live_cells/README.md

 }
 ```

-`CellWidget.builder` is used to create a widget which is rebuilt whenever the value of `counter`
-changes.
-Like `ValueCell.computed`, the widget is rebuilt when the value of a cell, that is
-referenced within the widget builder function, changes.

-**NOTE**: `ValueCell`'s do not require manually calling a `dispose` method once they're no longer
+**NOTE**: You don't have to call a `dispose` method on cell's when they are no longer used.
-used.
 Disposal is taken care of automatically.

-This example can be condensed further by moving the `counter` cell initialization directly within
-the `build` method:
+Subclassing `CellWidget` creates a widget which is rebuilt whenever the values of the cells
+referenced within its `build` method change.

+The `CellInitializer` mixin provides the `cell` method which allows cells to be defined directly
+within the `build` method.
+On the first build, `cell` creates a new cell using the provided function.
+On subsequent builds, `cell` returns the instance created during the first build.

+The counter example using `CellWidget` and `CellInitializer.cell`:

 ```dart
 import 'package:flutter/material.dart';